 'Slower than expected': Covid vaccines not being given as quickly as projected

-Just over 1 million people have received their first dose of vaccine so far.
+Just over 1 million people have received their first doses of vaccine so far.

 More in www.nbcnews.com